Beat The Winter Blues With Girl Scouts!

 Have the girls always wanted to try out snowshoeing?
 Master the art of downhill skiing?
 There’s so many different winter sports to explore, now’s the perfect time to try something new!

-You can even make your own winter sport badge.
-As you begin to put together the steps to earning your badge, have the girls explore “What do we need to know to do this well?”
+As you begin to research the steps needed to try out a new sport, have the girls explore “What do we need to know to do this well?”

-For example, for an ice skating badge, girls would need to learn about the different types of sports that include ice skating, differences in equipment and required clothing, the basic safety rules, as well as learning to ice skate.
+For example, for ice skating, girls would need to learn about the different types of sports that include ice skating, differences in equipment and required clothing, the basic safety rules, as well as learning to ice skate.

-Once your girls have a good idea of what they’ll need to know to master the sport, have them make a five-step plan and put their learning into action by earning the badge!
-Remind girls that building a new skill takes time, so encourage them to keep practicing until they know the sport well and can proudly wear their new winter sport badge!
+Once your girls have a good idea of what they’ll need to know to master the sport, have them make a five-step plan and put their learning into action!
+Remind girls that building a new skill takes time, so encourage them to keep practicing until they know the sport well!

 Create Something Wintry